alibashir/EMMCKmer/README.md

 </ul>

 ## Citation
-To cite the code, please refer to ...
+To cite the code, please refer to:

+Detecting epigenetic motifs in low coverage and metagenomics settings ND Beckmann, S Karri, G Fang, A Bashir
+BMC Bioinformatics 15 (Suppl 9), S16